Three telco operators provide strong options for tourists.

 Website (Portugese only): http://www.vodafone.pt

-NOS is the smallest network but still runs on 4G/LTE.
+NOS is the smallest network, but it still runs on 4G/LTE.
 Its SIMs are available at its stores and can be topped up at outlets like Payshop.

 Its basic plan is called Livre and its starter package is available for EUR2.50.
 The first three top-ups earn you a bonus of EUR5 apiece.